descope/descope-cognito-migration/README.md

 c. **Descope Project ID and Management Key**: Obtain these from your Descope account under [Project Settings](https://app.descope.com/settings/project) and [Management Keys](https://app.descope.com/settings/company/managementkeys).

 ## Running the Migration Script 🚀

+> ⚠️ **Note**: Make sure that you've created all of your custom attributes manually in the [Descope Console](https://app.descope.com/users/attributes), otherwise custom attributes will not be transferred over from Cognito.
+The tool should ask you this question before running the migration.

 To migrate your Cognito users, execute the script with the path to the password hash export file: